whileseated/Telegram-Bot-Posts-YouTube-Videos/README.md

 __Description:__
 This Telegram bot posts urls from a list to a Telegram channel.
 You can trigger the script manually, or with a cron job.

-Repo also includes two YouTube-related scripts; one for harvesting links of a particular channel "get_youtube_links_per_channel.py", the other is a test script "youtube_checker.py" that makes sure all your YouTube links are valid, public videos.
+Repo also includes two YouTube-related scripts; one for harvesting links of a particular channel [get_youtube_links_per_channel.py](https://github.com/whileseated/telegram-bot-posts-youtube-videos/blob/master/get_youtube_links_per_channel.py), the other is a test script [youtube_checker.py](https://github.com/whileseated/telegram-bot-posts-youtube-videos/blob/master/youtube_checker.py) that makes sure all your YouTube links are valid, public videos.

 ---

 ##### Step One:
-Create a config.py with these credentials:
+Clone this repository.
+Create a config.py in the same directory with these credentials:

 Get your bot's token from the telegram bot father @botfather
 TOKEN = 'YOUR TOKEN HERE'